U.S. News Rankings

 Wofford College is a private institution that was founded in 1854.
 It has a total undergraduate enrollment of 1,588, its setting is urban, and the campus size is 170 acres.
 It utilizes a 4-1-4-based academic calendar.
 Wofford College's ranking in the 2014 edition of Best Colleges is National Liberal Arts Colleges, 65.
 Its tuition and fees are $35,515 (2013-14).

 Wofford College is a United Methodist-affiliated school that welcomes students of all faiths and beliefs.
-Situated in the city of Spartanburg, S.C., Wofford is situated on 170 tree-lined acres that have been designated as an arboretum.
+Located in the city of Spartanburg, South Carolina, Wofford is situated on 170 tree-lined acres that have been designated as an arboretum.
 Since 1992, nearly 5,000 trees have been planted throughout the campus.
 Students admitted to the college are given the choice of more than 50 majors and minors, as well as numerous student organizations.
 Greek life is very prevalent on campus, with 14 chapters and more than 40 percent of the student body participating in a fraternity or sorority.
 Though students have the opportunity to live off campus, more than 90 percent of the student body decides to live on campus during their college careers.
-Known as the Terriers, Wofford is a member of the Southern Conference in the NCAA Division I and is represented by 18 men’s and women’s varsity programs.
+Wofford's athletic teams, known as the Terriers, compete in the Southern Conference in the NCAA Division I. Wofford has 18 men's and women's varsity programs.